kubevirt/kubevirt/docs/filesystem-pv-disks.md

 the remote storage as a file-system to a container, to use this file-system to store a disk image to act as a backend storage to the VMI's disk.

-To keep the story compatability between the block and file-system storage, this proposal assumes that the file-system based storage will also just support a 1:1 mapping between the virtual disk and volume.
+To keep the story compatibility between the block and file-system storage, this proposal assumes that the file-system based storage will also just support a 1:1 mapping between the virtual disk and volume.
 This aligns with the fact that a block volume can also just back a single